backand/angularbknd/README.md

 *-In Windows you need to manually create `C:\Users\<user name>\AppData\Roaming\npm` folder.*

-*-Note that the `bower_components` folder would normally be installed in the root folder but ngback changes this location through the `.bowerrc` file.
+*-Note that the `bower_components` folder would normally be installed in the root folder but angularbknd changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

 ### Run the Application